You decided to give Facebook Business Manager a try but now you regret it? Want to remove your Facebook page or change the primary one?

 There you’ll see the main dashboard with a list of pages and ad accounts associated with the Business Manager account as well as a summary of how they’re performing:

-In the sidebar, you will also see the main navigation options …
+You will also see the main navigation options in the sidebar.

 NOTE: If you can’t see these options in the sidebar, it’s probably because you don’t have the full administrator’s rights.
 In this case, ask the person who created the Business Manager account to go to the Settings: People, and change your permissions from an Employee to an Admin.